-- G1: A Chief Information Security Officer provides leadership and oversight of cyber security. - G2: The identity and value of systems, applications and data is determined and documented. - G3: The confidentiality, integrity and availability requirements for systems, applications and data are determined and documented. - G4: Security risk management processes are embedded into organisational risk management frameworks. - G5: Security risks are identified, documented, managed and accepted both before systems and applications are authorised for use, and continuously throughout their operational life.
+- GOVERN-1: A Chief Information Security Officer provides leadership and oversight of cyber security. - GOVERN-2: Security risk management activities for systems, applications and data are embedded into organisational risk management frameworks. - GOVERN-3: Security risks for systems, applications and data are accepted before they are authorised for use and continuously throughout their operational life.